hayatullahi67/skillswap/AI_SETUP.md

 ## Overview

-The AI tutorial system now uses **real AI** powered by OpenAI GPT-4 to generate dynamic, personalized learning content for any skill.
+The AI tutorial system now uses **real AI** powered by Gemini 1.5 Pro to generate dynamic, personalized learning content for any skill.

 ## What Changed